7 Best Winter Running Shoes in 2024

 What makes it the best?

-We confirmed through lab tests and actual runs that Hoka’s Challenger 7 GTX is the best road-to-trail winter running shoe.
+We confirmed through lab tests and outdoor runs that Hoka’s Challenger 7 GTX is the best road-to-trail winter running shoe.
 With a winter-proof build and maximum cushion, our feet feel at home even during long runs and sub-zero temperatures.

 We cut the shoe open and found the outsole is made of Durabrasion rubber.
 Our durometer shows an 81.0 HC reading, indicating it has a good balance of grip and durability.
 To enhance traction, it’s lined with 3.8 mm lugs that do the job when we run through icy paths and trails.